 Background and activities

-Dr. Daryl Powell PhD is a post-doctoral research fellow at the Department of Production and Quality Engineering, at the Norwegian University of Science and Technology in Trondheim, Norway.
+Dr. Daryl Powell Ph.D. is an adjunct professor at the Department of Industrial Economics and Technology Management at NTNU.
+In his full-time position as Lean Programme Manager at the Subsea division of Kongsberg Maritime, he is responsible for developing and deploying the company's lean programme across all KM Subsea companies worldwide.
 His education is in automotive engineering and lean manufacturing from the University of Wales, Swansea Metropolitan University.
-He has broad experience from industry, particularly from working with continuous improvement at Schaeffler (UK) Ltd. The research of Dr. Powell focusses on lean production and information technology, with a particular emphasis on how IT can be used to support lean production control principles.
+He has broad experience from industry, particularly from working with lean and continuous improvement at Schaeffler (UK) Ltd and Kongsberg Maritime.
+The research of Dr. Powell focusses on corporate lean programmes and Network Action Learning, with a particular focus on project-based production environments.
 He has published in journals such as Lean Management Journal, International Journal of Production Research, International Journal of Operations and Production Management, and International Journal of Lean Six Sigma.
-Powell is also a member of the Institute of Engineering and Technology and the Institute of Operations Management.

 Scientific, academic and artistic work

 A selection of recent journal publications, artistic productions, books, including book and report excerpts.
 See all publications in the database